1. What Can It Do?

 External Verification

-You can also verify from outside the Claw using curl:
+You can also verify from outside the Claw using curl:4.
+Core Concepts

 Claw and Agent